 With Cloud Foundry, you have the option to use an external storage system for application and package blobs.
 If you want, you can run your own S3-like system on-premise; we use Minio.

 This is it.
 THE platform for your agile application development transformation.
-Each Genesis environment almost inevitable culminates in one of these, surrounded by other services that outfit, extend and complement.
+Each Genesis environment almost inevitably culminates in one of these, surrounded by other services that outfit, extend and complement.

 Leveraging BOSH, Blacksmith is able to offer isolated, dedicated service instances that are less prone to disruption from noisy neighbors.